-15. Capital Management
+14. Capital Management

 The Company's capital management objective is to obtain sufficient capital to develop new business opportunities for the benefit of its shareholders.
 To meet these objectives, management monitors the Company's ongoing capital requirements on specific business opportunities on a case-by-case basis.
-The capital structure of the Company consists of cash, operating line of credit, loans from related parties and equity attributable to common shareholders, consisting of issued share capital and deficit.
+The capital structure of the Company consists of cash, operating line of credit, the term loan, loans from related parties and equity attributable to common shareholders, consisting of issued share capital and deficit.
+On September 16, 2022 the Company established an at the market equity program (the ATM program) under which the company may issue, at its discretion, up to \$20 million of common shares from treasury to the public.
+No shares were issued under the ATM program during the period ended September 30, 2022, and subsequent to the end of the quarter ended September 30, 2022 the Company issued a total of 325,216 shares under the ATM program (Note 23).

-As at June 30, 2022, the Company had a cash and restricted cash balance of \$5,431,324 working capital of \$28,311,145, accumulated deficit of (\$50,585,493) and shareholder's equity of \$31,678,844.
+The ATM offering remains open and future shares may be issued up to the total remaining offering amount, at management's discretion.
+As at September 30, 2022, the Company had a cash and restricted cash balance of \$1,124,853 working capital of \$26,667,326 accumulated deficit of (\$53,548,908) and shareholder's equity of \$29,128,985.
 Subject to market conditions and other factors the Company may raise additional capital in the future to fund and grow its business for the benefit of shareholders.
 There has been no change to the Company's approach to financial management during the quarter.
 The Company is subject to externally imposed capital requirements with respect to its line of credit (Note 9).